Bernard the Pilgrim: Influences on Bernard

 Bernard makes explicit reference to his awareness of Bede's Ecclesiastical History, justifying his scarce discussion of the Holy Sepulchre as "Bede in his history says enough about it".
 The monk's description of Jerusalem is therefore notably brief, detailing a number of sacred sites and miracles which are afforded little more of a discussion than many of the other places Bernard visits.

 Commentary

 William of Malmesbury references Bernard in his early 12th century work Gesta Regum Anglorum (History of the Kings of England).
-Mabillion published the Itinerarium in his Acta Sanctorum Ordinis Benedicti published in Paris in 1672.
+Mabillon published the Itinerarium in his Acta Sanctorum Ordinis Benedicti published in Paris in 1672.